 It is notable that the T6 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 10D does not offer wifi capability.
+In contrast, the 10D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 10D (unlike the T6) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 10D and the T6 have been discontinued, but can regularly be found used on eBay.
 The 10D was replaced by the Canon 20D, while the T6 was followed by the Canon T7.
-Further information on the two cameras, as well as related accessories, can be found on the Canon website.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what is the bottom line?
 Is the Canon 10D better than the Canon T6 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.